tinuwalther/tinuwalther.github.io/_posts/dev/2023-09-24-pcliesxihost.md

 ## Get-EsxCli

-You can use ESXCLI as PowerShell command.
+If the ESXiHost is connected to a vCenter, then you can use ESXCLI as PowerShell command.

 ````powershell
 Connect-ViServer -Server "vcenter.example.com"